mehmetalikoker/RAGv1/README.md

 3. The divided chunks values are saved to Vector Database (Langchain Chroma Database).
 4. Using the role structure with prompt (Langchain ChatPromptTemplate)

-for ragui.py
+for ragwithui.py
+1. The screen has been enhanced for the rag.py project using StreamLit.
-terminal -> streamlit run ragui.py
+2. for open : terminal -> streamlit run ragwithui.py

+StreamLit: It allows you to transform your projects into a stylish web application in seconds, without needing to know HTML, CSS, or JavaScript.